AIBC

 • Requiring mandatory continuing professional education;

-• Providing practice advisory services for architects and other registrants as well as clients and the public;
+• Providing practice advisory services for Registrants as well as Clients and the public;

-• Enforcing, through a disciplinary process, the competency, ethical and other professional standards expected of those regulated by the AIBC; and
+• Enforcing, through a discipline process, the competency, ethical and other professional standards expected of Registrants; and

-• Addressing illegal or “unauthorized” practice by non-architects.
+• Addressing illegal or “unauthorized” practice and use of a reserved title by non-Architects.

 • Protecting the Public